IntrospectiveSystems/introspectivesystems.github.io/_pages/02_getting-started/0202_generate-modules.md

 ---
 layout: default
-title: Building Modules
+title: Generating Modules
-permalink: /building-modules/
+permalink: /generating-modules/
 tags: ['getting-started']
 ---

-# Building Modules
+# Generating Modules

 xGraph fosters an open source community and we encourage developers to build their own xGraph modules.
 Additionally, if you are building a specialized system, you may want to build your own xGraph modules.